Swithord/Swithord/README.md

 ### Hi there 👋
-I'm a third-year student studying Computer Science and Economics at the University of Toronto.
+I'm a third-year student studying Computer Science (minoring in Economics) at the University of Toronto.
 I'm interested in aviation, astronomy, coffee, classical music and cats.

 ### Where to reach me
 - 📨 york.ng@mail.utoronto.ca